Gowiem/terraform-workshops/intermediate-terraform/exercises/10/README.md

 The `ADDR` mentioned in the usage output is the local terraform configuration `[RESOURCE TYPE].[RESOURCE IDENTIFIER]`.
 Let's go modify our configuration at this point to make some things clearer.
 Make our resource block in `main.tf` look like the following, so removing arguments from it

 ```
-resource "aws_key_pair" "my_key_pair" {}
+resource "aws_ecr_repository" "student_repo" {}
 ```

-So, we have a resource defined, a placeholder for some real piece of infrastructure we want to import, a key pair that exists in AWS
+So, we have a resource defined, a placeholder for some real piece of infrastructure we want to import, and an ECR repo that exists in AWS.

 Now, the `ID` part noted in the usage of the help.
 What this is very much depends on the type of resource.
-For an EC2 instance, it'll be the instance ID as defined by AWS, in our case for a key pair, it'll be the resource `id` we noted in our terraform show above.
+For an EC2 instance, it'll be the instance ID as defined by AWS, in our case for a ECR repo, it'll be the resource `name` we noted in our terraform show above.
 So, let's try the import as we should have everything we need to do so.

 ```
-$ terraform import aws_key_pair.my_key_pair tf-intermediate-luke-skywalker
+$ terraform import aws_ecr_repository.student_repo <YOUR ECR REPO ID>
-aws_key_pair.my_key_pair: Importing from ID "tf-intermediate-luke-skywalker"...
+aws_ecr_repository.student_repo: Importing from ID "<YOUR ECR REPO ID>"...
-aws_key_pair.my_key_pair: Import prepared!
+aws_ecr_repository.student_repo: Import prepared!
-  Prepared aws_key_pair for import
+  Prepared aws_ecr_repository for import
-aws_key_pair.my_key_pair: Refreshing state... [id=tf-intermediate-luke-skywalker]
+aws_ecr_repository.student_repo: Refreshing state... [id=<YOUR ECR REPO ID>]

 Import successful!